Ines1999/student-perfomance-prediction/README.md

 ### Introduction

 The dataset (https://archive.ics.uci.edu/ml/datasets/student+performance) we used in this project is from the UCI Machine Learning Repository.
-This data approach approaches student achievement in secondary education at two Portuguese schools.
+This data approaches student achievement in secondary education at two Portuguese schools.
 The data attributes include student grades, demographic, social, and school-related features, and they were collected using school reports and questionnaires.
 Two datasets are provided regarding the performance in two distinct subjects: mathematics (mat) and Portuguese (por).

 ### Folders & Files